MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ![Home page](media/open-bot.png)

-The Home page provides links to the Topics, Analytics, and Deploy pages.
-An **Customize your greeting** button lets you revise the built-in bot greeting topic.
-The Home page also includes a **Learn more** section with links to documentation, and a **Tell us what you think** section with links to the Virtual Agent community forum and the Virtual Agent idea forum.
+The home page provides links to the Topics, Analytics, and Deploy pages.
+A **Customize your greeting** button lets you revise the built-in bot greeting topic.
+The home page also includes a **Learn more** section with links to documentation and a **Tell us what you think** section with links to the Virtual Agent community forum and the Virtual Agent idea forum.

 ## Topics page